<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 Benefits

-• refrigerator-door-hinge-types-3Enhanced accessibility: Offset hinges make it easier to load and unload large food and drinks.
+• Commercial refrigeration doors with offset refrigerator door hinge typesBetter accessibility: Offset hinges make it easier to load and unload large food and drinks.

 • Avoids cabinet obstructions: If a refrigerator is installed near a wall or cabinetry, offset hinges prevent the door from hitting them.